 We’re committing to cut carbon in a number of key areas.
 Here are some of the things we’ve already done / are planning to do:

 – By joining the Let’s Go Zero campaign and committing to becoming a school, we’re taking a positive step on a local level to help combat the climate issues we all face globally.
 It sends a strong message to our whole school and community that together we can safeguard our planet for future generations.

 Find out more about the Let’s Go Zero campaign here: https://letsgozero.org/

 Do you know a school that’s already taking action or looking to start their own zero carbon journey?
 Ask them to join you, take the Let’s Go Zero pledge, and show the support for sustainable schools up and down the UK.

-By emailing other schools you can help encourage them to join you and over 100 others taking the pledge across the UK.
+By emailing other schools you can help encourage them to join you and others taking the pledge across the UK.

 We’ve got a great PDF letter you can use here to catch their attention.
 We recommend that you download it and attach to an email to save on printing.

 Or here’s some text you can use in your own email to tell them about how to get involved: